Skip to Content

 Oxtail has appeared here before in the form of my very British oxtail soup and also in a wonderful Indian-inspired oxtail curry.

-But this oxtail recipe hails from Spain and is called rabo de toro and it is magic.
-Its traditional home is Cordoba in Andalusia, it is a relatively simple dish of oxtail cooked in red wine and sherry.
+But this oxtail recipe hails from Spain and is called rabo de toro, and it is magic.
+Its traditional home is Cordoba in Andalusia; it is a relatively simple dish of oxtail cooked in red wine and sherry.

-After that, you get to sit back and drink in that aroma, it’s up to you whether you blend the sauce at the end.
+After that, you get to sit back and drink in that aroma; it's up to you whether you blend the sauce at the end.

 Frequently Asked Questions